MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 ### Import certificates with the MOMCertImport.exe tool

-Perform this operation on each gateway server, and management server, along with any client computers that are to be agent managed in a workgroup.
+Perform this operation on each gateway and management server, along with any client computers that are to be agent managed in a workgroup.

 1. Ensure the certificates are installed before continuing
 1. Locate the **MOMCertImport.exe** file located in the installation media under `..\SupportTools\amd64\`